sap-tutorials/sap-build-apps/tutorials/codejam-events-process-6/codejam-events-process-6.md

     ![Wait for an Event](assets/trigger2.png)

-3. In the list of published events, find the **ZBusinessPartner Created** event.
+3. In the list of published events, find the **BusinessPartner Created** event.

     Click **Add** next to it.